 Some studies show that acai is even richer in protective antioxidants than cranberries, raspberries, blackberries, strawberries, blueberries or the goji berry.
-(1) On top of providing many antioxidants just like other varieties of berries do, acai berries are also believed to help control appetite hormones, increase energy, prevent heart disease and help with many metabolic functions.
+On top of providing many antioxidants just like other varieties of berries do, acai berries are also believed to help control your appetite, increase energy, help with many metabolic functions, and more.

-In fact some records show that Caboclo people ate enough acai berries during certain parts of the year to make up more than 40 percent of the total calories they consumed!
-Supposedly they were able to hunt and gather food for many hours without becoming hungry, tired or weak, which many have attributed to all the phytonutrients and fiber they were obtaining from eating so many acai berries.
+In fact, some records show that Caboclo people ate enough acai during certain parts of the year to make up more than 40 percent of the total calories they consumed!
+Supposedly they were able to hunt and gather food for many hours without becoming hungry, tired or weak, which many have attributed to all the phytonutrients and fiber they were obtaining.

 Acai comes loaded with numerous nutrients including:

-- Antioxidants (anthocyanins, polyphenols, vitamins A, C and E)
+- Antioxidants (anthocyanins, proanthocyanidins, protocatechuic acid, procyanidins and epicatechin, polyphenols, vitamins A, C and E)